William Graham Sumner: Sumner and social Darwinism

-Historian Mike Hawkins, however, argues that it is accurate to describe Sumner as a social Darwinist because Sumner draws directly upon evolutionary theory to explain society and dictate policy.
+Historian Mike Hawkins argues that it is accurate to describe Sumner as a social Darwinist because Sumner draws directly upon evolutionary theory to explain society and dictate policy.

+Nicolaus Mills compares later corporate Darwinism with the social Darwinism of Sumner, John D. Rockefeller and Andrew Carnegie.

-Sumner was a critic of natural rights, famously arguing:
+Sumner was a critic of natural rights, arguing:

 Before the tribunal of nature a man has no more right to life than a rattlesnake; he has no more right to liberty than any wild beast; his right to pursuit of happiness is nothing but a license to maintain the struggle for existence ...

 — William Graham Sumner, Earth-hunger, and other essays, p.
 234.

 Warfare

 Another example of social Darwinist influence in Sumner's work was his analysis of warfare in one of his essays in the 1880s.
 Contrary to some beliefs, Sumner did not believe that warfare was a result of primitive societies; he suggested that "real warfare" came from more developed societies.
 It was believed that primitive cultures would have war as a "struggle for existence," but Sumner believed that war in fact came from a "competition for life."
 Although war was sometimes man against nature, fighting another tribe for their resources, it was more often a conflict between man and man, for example, one man fighting against another man because of their different ideologies.
 Sumner explained that the competition for life was the reason for war and that is why war has always existed and always will.